memtt/malt/src/doc/code_entry_points.md

 Per thread tracker
 ------------------

-In addition to the global state tracking, MATT use a per thread tracker allocated by the global one :
+In addition to the global state tracking, MALT use a per thread tracker allocated by the global one :

 	static __thread tlsAllocStackProfiler = NULL;